 Learning to Play

-If you are comfortable in the water then you could easily learn to play underwater hokey.
+If you are comfortable in the water then you could easily learn to play underwater hockey.

 You do not have to be particularly fit to play, nor do you have to be able to hold your breath abnormally long.
-Like any sport, the skills and fitness are learnt and developed as you play the game.
+Like any sport, skills and fitness are learned and developed as you play the game.